Former French President Sarkozy released from prison pending appeal in conspiracy case

 French law provides that release should be the general rule pending appeal, while detention should be reserved for those considered dangerous or at risk of fleeing to another country, or to protect evidence or prevent pressure on witnesses.

 Sarkozy’s lawyer, Christophe Ingrain, praised “normal implementation of law” in a brief statement.
-“The next step is the appeal trial and our work now … is to get prepared for that.”
+“The next step is the appeal trial and our work now … is to get prepared for that,” he said.

 In a rare decision, the court specifically banned Sarkozy from being in touch with Justice Minister Gérald Darmanin.

-Darmanin, a former conservative who once considered Sarkozy as his mentor before rejoining President Emmanuel Macron's centrist party in 2017, paid a visit to Sarkozy in prison last month.
+Darmanin, a former conservative who once considered Sarkozy as his mentor before rejoining President Emmanuel Macron's centrist party in 2017, paid him a visit in prison last month.
 Some French magistrates criticized the move as undermining the independence of judges.

 Sarkozy, who governed from 2007 to 2012, faces separate proceedings, including a Nov.
 26 ruling by France’s highest court over illegal financing of his failed 2012 reelection bid, and an ongoing investigation into alleged witness tampering in the Libya case.